kubernetes-sigs/gateway-api/site/content/en/reference/api-types/tcproute.md

 ## Merging

-Multiple TCPRoutes can be attached to a single Gateway resource.
-However, because a TCP listener has no hostname, SNI, or path to distinguish between connections, attaching multiple TCPRoutes to the same listener results in only one route effectively receiving traffic.
+Multiple TCPRoutes can be attached to a single Gateway resource with different listeners that can be referenced by sectionNames.
+However, because a TCP listener has no hostname, SNI, or path to distinguish between connections, attaching multiple TCPRoutes to the **same listener** results in only one route effectively receiving traffic.
 All attached routes are `Accepted`, but following the general Gateway API route precedence rules, only the oldest route (by `metadata.creationTimestamp`, then alphabetically by `namespace/name`)